zcutlip/make_c_program/README.md

 ```
 $ make_c.py -h

-usage: make_c [-h] [--editor EDITOR] [--list-editors] [--skip-editor] [--tabs]
+usage: make_c [-h] [--list-editors] [--editor EDITOR] [--skip-editor] [--tabs]
-              filename
+              [--generate-makefile]
+              [filename]

 positional arguments:
   filename             Name of the source file to create.

 optional arguments:
   -h, --help           show this help message and exit
+  --list-editors       List known editors.
   --editor EDITOR      Editor to use to open the resulting source file.
-  --list-editors   List known editors.
   --skip-editor        Create the source file but don't open it in an editor.
   --tabs               Use tabs instead of spaces.
+  --generate-makefile  Create a makefile to build the program.
 ```

 Creating and editing a file: